Sharing travel adventures with other women offers a unique chance for self discovery

 On one of my India adventures, a woman in our group celebrated her 89th birthday.
 What a privilege it was to spend time with this very special South African traveller.
 Betty was one of the most interesting people I’ve met and also travelled with the smallest suitcase I have ever seen.
 Talk about inspiring.

-I’ve learned that I love spending time with women who are different than me, of different ages, from different places and with different perspectives.
+I’ve learned that I love spending time with women with different life experiences than my own – from different places of different ages, and with different perspectives.
 Isn’t that why we travel, to experience people and places beyond our everyday lives?

 Empowering Local Women Through Travel